Island of Ireland Wasabi Plants

 Subsequently, he discussed his idea with me and when I looked into it I discovered it was a tough plant to cultivate.
 To my astonishment, this medicinal herb was mostly grown in Japan and it would be difficult for Zak to achieve his goal.

 However, if Zak could grow wasabi, that would be amazing.
 Just imagine being the first to grow and sell wasabi on the Ireland of Ireland – it would certainly make the news!

 Zak was only 15 years old and began to plan his ideas on how to grow fresh wasabi.
 First, he decided the best place to grow it was in a large polytunnel on his field.
 The Wasabi Crop Growing Facility was constructed by June 2016.

-The next challenge was to source native wasabi plants because it is near impossible to get your hands on real wasabi seed.
+The next challenge was to source native wasabi plants because it is near impossible to get your hands on real wasabi seeds.
 If you did manage to obtain wasabi seeds they would more likely turn out to be mustard seeds –as we discovered our peril.
-However, we did manage to secure some wasabi plant from a viable source.
+However, we did manage to secure some wasabi plants from a viable source.
 After a few months, the wasabi seedlings finally arrived in Northern Ireland and by then, we had decided on how best to grow them.